Shavarsh Karapetyan: 1976 trolleybus incident

 On 16 September 1976, Karapetyan was jogging alongside Yerevan Lake with his brother Kamo.
 Karapetyan had just completed his usual finswimming distance of 20 km when he heard the sound of a crash and saw a sinking trolleybus.

 The trolleybus had lost control and fallen from a dam wall, lying at the bottom of the reservoir some 25 meters (80 ft) offshore at a depth of 10 meters (33 ft).
-Despite the challenging conditions of sewage-infested waters and poor visibility due to silt, Karapetyan dived in and used his legs to kick open the back window of the trolleybus.
+Despite the challenging conditions of sewage-infested waters and poor visibility due to silt, Karapetyan dove in and used his legs to kick open the back window of the trolleybus.
 He managed to rescue 46 out of the 92 passengers onboard, saving the lives of 20 individuals.
 In total he dove 20 times, each dive lasting about 25 seconds, and pulled out a total of 37 people.
 9 others escaped on their own through the window he broke.
 Only 20 of the 46 survived, despite medical attention at the scene.

 The combined effect of multiple lacerations from glass shards led to Karapetyan's hospitalization for 45 days, as he developed pneumonia and sepsis.
 Subsequent lung complications prevented Karapetyan from continuing his sports career.
 He did, however, insist on one last meet despite his damaged lungs, and managed to set a new world record despite the pain.

 Karapetyan's achievement was not immediately recognized, since Soviet censorship usually suppressed any news about disasters in the USSR.
 All related photos were kept at the district attorney's office and were only published two years later.
 He was awarded the Medal "For the Salvation of the Drowning" and the Order of the Badge of Honor.
 He became a household name in the USSR when Komsomolskaya Pravda published the article on his feat, entitled "The Underwater Battle of the Champion", on 12 October 1982.
 This publication revealed that he was the rescuer; and many demanded that Hero of the Soviet Union award should be given to him.
 However, this did not happen.